antht9/M1AA3-1ZB3-W2020/README.md

 - (01/16/2020) Tutorial 1 note posted.
 Feel free to provide any comments or feedback.
 - (01/20/2020) Tutorial 1 note reposted.
 Minor correction to exercise 1(b).
 Thank you for the catch!
 - (01/25/2020) Tutorial 2 note posted.
+- (01/29/2020) Tutorial sections posted.
+Students are welcome to attend other tutorials if they wish provided there is sufficient room.
+- (01/29/2020) A reminder to please use your "@mcmaster.ca" address to communicate with me or your professors.
+Third-party addresses will be directed accordingly.